 #14 Uncover the hidden gems of Montmartre

-Of course, the 18th arrondissement of Paris (i.e. Montmartre) is much more popular than even just a few years ago.
+Of course, the 18th arrondissement of Paris (i.e. Montmartre) is now much more popular than even just a few years ago, especially when it comes to Paris sightseeing.
 Aside from the Sacré Coeur, the area’s other many small museums and forgotten mansion houses have become increasingly frequented by those searching out unique experiences to enjoy in Paris.
 Luckily, there are still plenty of hidden gems of Montmartre, if only you know where to look for them…

 #15 Admire the view from Galeries Lafayette rooftop terrace